-Success in the future will require that you monitor and manage quality and efficiency.
+Success in any aligned delivery system, including ACOs, will require you monitor and manage quality and efficiency.
 As a family physician, you should work toward implementing the patient-centered medical home (or PCMH) which includes the use of patient registries, team care, care coordination and health information technology.
 These capabilities will be rewarded in the new payment environment with enhanced payments and incentives.

-The ACO framework is primarily a conceptual model for improving health care quality and efficiency through clinical and financial integration.
+The ACO framework is a widely accepted model for improving health care quality and efficiency through clinical and financial integration.
 In implementations, the AAFP has witnessed ACOs taking different forms to meet local market conditions and levels of existing competition among providers.
-Sources such as Becker’s Hospital Review are actively tracking ACO announcements(www.beckershospitalreview.com).

 An ACO will not be successful in the long-term unless it is able to reduce fragmentation of care, waste, and variability.
 Organizations seeking to form an ACO are initially designing the organizational structure to participate in the Medicare ACO Shared Savings Program (MSSP).
 The Centers for Medicare and Medicaid Services (CMS) has proposed specific rules of conduct for this program.
 The AAFP’s summary of the final MSSP rules are available to read.